replicante-io/playgrounds/README.md

   * The [Reporting Guideline](https://www.replicante.io/conduct/reporting), especially if you wish to report an incident.
   * The [Enforcement Guideline](https://www.replicante.io/conduct/enforcing)

 ## Quick start
+The following steps will get you up and running with a supported datastore as well as an optional Replicante Core instance ready to manage them.

+# TODO: rewrite the below

+## Quick start
 The following steps will get you up and running with a supported datastore as well as